-Improper use of modifiers can be the cause of claim denials just as not using a modifier can be.
+Improper use of Modifiers for Podiatry Services can be the cause of claim denials just as not using a modifier can be.
 When using modifiers, make sure you clearly understand what the modifier entails.
 Sometimes, there are related services that the physician is performing, global periods to contend with, etc. Modifiers will clarify extenuating circumstances, which should allow for payment when they otherwise may not.

 If the insurance company denies a claim and you rebill it by simply choosing another modifier and hoping that is the correct one, this will usually end up creating additional problems.
 Insurance companies may have a time limit as to how long you can file an appeal.
 If you continually rebill incorrectly, then by the time you send in the claims and subsequently get denied again, you may run yourself out of the appeal window.
 The appeal window generally starts when you submit the initial claim.
 Medicare explanation of medical benefits (EOMBs) will indicate whether you can appeal a claim rather than rebilling, depending on the error.